DockerDemos/vm-docker-bench/README.md

 __Application type performance (Apache + PHP)__

-Very basic application performance testing was done using the same [Apache + PHP Docker image](https://github.com/DockerDemos/vm-docker-bench/tree/master/webbench) used for the serial VM/Container boot host benchmark tests above.
+Very basic application performance testing was done using the same [Apache + PHP Docker image](https://github.com/DockerDemos/vm-docker-bench/tree/master/webbench) used for the serial container boot host benchmark tests above.
 In addition, a [Docker image with Apache Bench](https://github.com/DockerDemos/vm-docker-bench/tree/master/abbench) was created to be run from another location (Laptop, second server, etc) to test the performance of the Apache + PHP container.

 The following bash script was placed on the host server via the CoreOS cloud-config.yml file, and used to run the tests: